zachallaun/ex_janus/guides/generated_policy_modules.md

 {:error, :not_authorized}
 ```

-A tuple is returned here for the same reason: to differentiate between an empty result due to the query conditions or an authorization failure.
+A tuple is also returned here to differentiate authorization failures and an empty result.

-Like `Repo.all`, an Ecto query can also be passed in:
+An Ecto query can also be passed as the first argument.

 ```elixir
 iex> query = from p in Post, where: p.inserted_at > ago(1, "month")